Wirdal/153Project/meeting-notes/meeting2.md

  Begin working on the README necessary for the final project.
 I am planning to talk about logic for all screens, how the backend/frontend is structured.

- Try to improve app performance or find what is causing a loading issue.
+ Try to improve app performance or find out what is making the app load so slowly (check expo, firebase, dependencies or possible react native elements?).

 - **Chase**